OctopusDeploy/docs/docs/packaging-applications/create-packages/octopack/index.md

 ![Sample Package of a Web App](images/sample-web-app-package.png)

-### Config Transformation
+### Config transformation

 OctoPack won't run web.config transformation files, because these will be run as [part of the deployment instead](/docs/deployment-process/configuration-features/configuration-transforms/index.md).
 Make sure you set **Build Action: Content** for your config transform files (like `web.Release.config`) to ensure these files are packaged and used as part of your deployment.

-### XML Configuration Transforms
+### XML configuration transforms

-You can use [XML Config Transforms](/docs/deployment-process/configuration-features/xml-configuration-variables-feature.md) on any XML files including the `app.config` file for Windows Service, Console, Windows Forms, or WPF applications.
+You can use [XML config transforms](/docs/deployment-process/configuration-features/xml-configuration-variables-feature.md) on any XML files including the `app.config` file for Windows Service, Console, Windows Forms, or WPF applications.
 Make sure the transform files are copied to the build output directory as part of your build, and they will be packaged by OctoPack so you can use them as part of your [deployment](/docs/deployment-process/configuration-features/index.md).

-## Include Additional Files Using Copy to Output Directory {#UsingOctoPack-IncludingadditionalfilesusingCopytoOutputDirectory}
+## Include additional files using copy to output directory {#UsingOctoPack-IncludingadditionalfilesusingCopytoOutputDirectory}

 If you need to include other files in your package for deployment, you can use the Visual Studio properties panel to set the `Copy to Output Directory` attribute to `Copy if newer` or `Copy always`.
 These files will be copied to the build output directory when the project builds, and subsequently packaged by OctoPack.

-## Version Numbers {#UsingOctoPack-Versionnumbers}
+## Version numbers {#UsingOctoPack-Versionnumbers}

 NuGet packages have version numbers.
 When you use OctoPack, the NuGet package version number will come from (in order of priority):